CMSgov/HealthCare.gov-Styleguide/governance.md

 ##Table of Contents

-*Introduction and Purpose
+1. Introduction and Purpose
-Objectives of the Assets Framework
+1. Objectives of the Assets Framework
-Roles and Responsibilities
+2.Roles and Responsibilities
-Responsibilities of the Governance Committee
+1. Responsibilities of the Governance Committee
-Contacts
+2. Contacts
 Policies
 Copyright
 Language